-In 2000 she was chosen as one of four directors to be awarded a grant from the Partnership for a Drug Free America to direct, Ernesto (2000), which premiered at the Palm Springs International Short Film Festival in August of that same year.
+In 2000 she was commissioned by the Partnership for a Drug Free America to direct, Ernesto (2000), which premiered at the Palm Springs International Short Film Festival in August of that same year.
 Her short film, The Appointment (1999), developed under the advisement of Spike Lee, Nancy Savoca and Pascal Aubier while a student at NYU, was awarded a Warner Brothers Pictures Production Award, a Dean’s Post Production Award, and 3 NYU Craft Awards and was picked up for distribution by Urban Entertainment in Los Angeles.
 In 1999, Cristina was awarded an Independent Vision Grant from the Independent Feature Project to direct Off to College I Go!
 (1999), a 2 minute short which premiered at the Film Forum in New York City as part of the Classically Independent Film Festival.
 Her documentary short film, Jewel and The Catch, about African American LGBTQ activist, Jewel Thais-Williams was selected by Outfest to be part of the Outfest UCLA Legacy Project of UCLA's Film and Television Archive.
 Excerpts from Jewel and the Catch can be seen in the opening credit sequence of season 3 of the series Transparent by Jill Soloway.

 Cristina is also contributing author in Filming Difference: Actors, Directors, Producers and Writers on Gender, Race and Sexuality in Film, University of Texas Press (edited by Daniel Bernardi); May 2009.